JeremyBenson11/text-game-parser/README.md

 # notes

 This is a work in progress.
 There are some issues with error handling.
 The classs levies most of the error handling to end users.
 Check the issues tab for information.
+Also a full debugging has not been completed, so check class line by line for now.